ronsbons/detour-frontend/README.md

 ## Future Features
 - Admin frontend to add/edit/delete additional countries and tours
+- Improvements on frontend scalability for additional data
 - Improvements on responsive and accessible styling
 - Image compression to improve page loading
 - User authorization package, such as PassportJS